tulane-cmps6730/project-reddit/README.md

 - Recall: 0.733
 - F1: 0.698

+### BERT Model

+The pre-trained BERT model selected for this task was the MiniBERT model from Python's HuggingFace library.
+This model was chosen largely due to the limited computational resources available for this project, as MiniBERT is smaller and faster than other BERT models.

+The optimizer selected was Adam with a standard learning rate of `5e-5`.
+The training loop for this model consisted of a forward pass, in which a batch of size 30 was passed into the model, and a backward pass, in which the gradients were computed and model parameters updated according to the magnitude of the loss.
+Below are some evaluation metrics for the model:

+- Precision: 0.674
+- Recall: 0.633
+- F1: 0.653

 ### Conclusions:

+Although the Naive Bayes model had the highest F1 score, its relatively low precision score is cause for concern.
+Thus, it is difficult to generalize about the performances of these models on social media text classification tasks.
 ### Demo Screenshots

 Below are screenshots of a Demo designed to predict whether a comment followed a win or a loss according to the selected model.
 Here are the predictions for the comment "This team is extremely talented, but I am worried about the three point shooting, and I am skeptical going forward."